 As many golfers and other outdoors enthusiasts can attest, thunderstorms can often strike with little to no warning, especially during the warmer months of the year.
 The lightning strikes that accompany these thunderstorms pose a serious threat to people and safety.
 Knowing how to react to a sudden storm is critical to ensuring your safety in any situation when you may be caught unexpectedly.
-The following tips will help you stay safe when a storm does happen.
+The following tips can help you stay safe when a storm does happen.

 Do not forget, you can sign up to have local weather alerts letting you know when thunderstorms, hail and other severe weather events are expected in your area.

 What if You are Caught Outdoors?

 If you are caught outdoors, the flash-to-bang method is the easiest way to estimate how far away a thunderstorm is, and how much time you have to seek shelter.
 First, count how many seconds pass between the flash of lightning and clap of thunder, then divide by five to find the approximate distance in miles.